 I think that’s because dictation incorporates one of my biggest strengths—talking—into my writing process.
 I’m a very verbal person.
 I have a much easier time expressing my thoughts out loud instead of physically writing them down.
 Dictation allows me to talk out my ideas aloud.

-The benefits of dictating my papers didn’t come right away, however.
+All the benefits of dictating my papers didn’t come right away, however.
 Learning to use your voice to organize a paper, as well as construct sentences and paragraphs, takes time.
 It was almost a semester before I was comfortable using the software, and refining my skills has been an ongoing process.
 I had to retrain myself to compose sentences verbally and say punctuation out loud.

 This was my first time using dictation software.
 I went through my entire K–12 career without anyone mentioning it as an alternative way of writing.
 If I had known about dictation earlier, I would have asked my parents and my school to include it in my 504 plan.

 Dictation isn’t perfect, however.
 If I don’t articulate words clearly, sometimes the software mistakes one word for another.
 For example, “present” and “president” sound alike, and dictation software sometimes confuses them.
-Spell-check won’t pick up this error because the word is spelled correctly, even though it makes no sense in context.
+Spellcheck won’t pick up this error because the word is spelled correctly, even though it makes no sense in context.
 Also, when I’m dictating quickly, I sometimes forget to add in punctuation, or mistakenly say the wrong command.

 Today, I have about two years of dictation practice under my belt.
-Personally I find it more useful for writing rough drafts of papers than for editing and refining them.
+Personally, I find it more useful for writing rough drafts of papers than for editing and refining them.
 I end up keyboarding to polish and finish my papers, which still takes me a lot of time.

 Overall, though, dictation has helped me adjust to college-level writing.
 It helps that I supplement it with other tools and tricks to aid my writing.
 For instance, I have a hard time reading text on the computer, so I print out my papers to edit them.
-My mom, who also has dyslexia, also taught me a trick for editing papers—start at end of the paper and read it backwards.
+My mom, who also has dyslexia, also taught me a trick for editing papers—start at the end of the paper and read it backwards.
 This helps me catch and correct any errors.